storagebits/KISSS/README.md

 ![KISSS - Keep It Simple Slide Scanner](https://github.com/storagebits/KISSS/blob/master/images/final.jpg?raw=true)

-It uses a Raspberry Pi which control the slide projector via a simple relay and a DSLR camera to capture the slides.
+It uses a Raspberry Pi which control the slide projector via a simple relay module and a DSLR camera to capture the slides.
 Then it does some post processing operations and send it straight to the cloud ! oh yeah

 My dad was doing a lot (LOT) of photographies, exclusively on slides.
 From the early 1960's up to the 1990's.
 During this time he did more than 10'000 photos.
 Not a bad score at a time where you had to go to corner shop to develop them!
 Since 30 years, for many reasons, those slides and their memories are sleeping in a attic...